The amount of digital data is exploding.

 - Front-line managers fail to understand analytics, seeing results as “black box” tools that don’t generate faith in the findings.
 Hence, insights don’t translate into improved decision-making.

-- Legacy systems within the firm actually impede use of analytics insights.
+- Legacy systems within the firm actually impede the use of analytics insights.
 It’s not an accident that companies like Amazon, which were formed around big data, thrive in the digital data explosion while their competitors simply drown.

 - Data-driven firms have pushed decision-making down in their relatively flat organizations, while their competitors flail about awaiting approval from bloated organizational hierarchies.